-An overnight stay typically costs between 50 and 75kr for an adult, while you usually pay half price for children.
+An overnight stay typically costs around 75kr for an adult (at a three-star Danish campsite), while you usually pay half price for children.
 Some campsites charge an environmental fee.
 You will typically pay between 20 and 30kr per day for electricity use.
 Some campsites only open in the summer, but the 200 sites that open all year round often have cheaper rates available off peak season.

 You can rent cabins in many of Denmark’s campsites and you typically bring your own linen along, unless you are paying for a luxury cabin.
 A week's cabin rental costs around 3,500kr at peak season.

 About 200 campsites in Denmark are open during the winter months, so with a well insulated caravan (and good thick socks!) you can enjoy the Danish outdoors all year round.

 On www.danishcampsites.dk you can find information on all camsites, member of The Danish Camping Board.